 5 Signs a Home is Overvalued

-Both sellers and buyers face unique challenges when identifying a home’s value.
+Both sellers and buyers face unique challenges when determining if a home is overvalued, undervalued, or priced just right.
 Whether you’re in the market to buy or sell a house, the pricing of a property will be critical to your real estate experience.
 Choosing the ideal listing price can be challenging if you’re selling a property.
 More often than not, homeowners believe their home is worth more than it actually is.
 Conversely, if you’re buying a home, it’s important to know that you’re paying the right amount.

 The team at Mark Spain Real Estate recognizes the challenges of valuing a home, so below, we’ve put together five signs that a home is overvalued.